 Frost giants survive on hunting and raiding alone, as they live in desolate, frigid environments.
 Frost giant groups are split almost evenly between those that live in makeshift settlements or abandoned castles and those that roam the frozen north as nomads in search of spoils and provisions.
 Frost giant leaders call themselves jarls and demand absolute obedience from their followers.
-At any time a jarl may be challenged by combat for leadership of the dozen or more smaller frost giant tribes as part of his extended tribe.
-In such a situation.
+At any time a jarl may be challenged by combat for leadership of the such a situation, the leaders of the lesser tribes are known simply as chieftains or warlords.

-> tribe.
+tribe.
 These challenges

-> typically result in the
+typically result in the

-> death of one of the
+death of one of the

-> combatants.
+combatants.
 A single jarl